asanchez75/europeana_shapes/shapes-def/doc/ProvidedCHO.md

 ```
 <dc_date#subproperty_1>
   a sh:PropertyConstraint ;
-  sh:description """If two dc:date are present, suggest the use of dcterms
+  sh:description """If two dc:date are present, suggest the use of
-                    created or dcterms:issued.""" ;
+                    dcterms:created or dcterms:issued.""" ;
   dc:type esc:subproperty ;
   dc:subject "R-224-USE-SUB-SUPER-RELATIONS-IN-VALIDATION" ;
   sh:predicate dc:date ;